Alcohol and Anxiety - the spiral of worry

 Five key questions can be used to challenge the initial perception of threat and the appraisal of your coping ability:

-- What are the pros and cons of me continuing with these negative thoughts I’m having?
+• What are the pros and cons of me continuing with these catastrophic thoughts I’m having?

 Coupled with some simple relaxation techniques like keeping aware of your breathing, you can soon lessen your anxiety to a tolerable level.
 If you can adjust the way you interpret the world, and thus not feel so worried about it, then you may not need to drink so much alcohol to cope.